Bullitt: Editing

 The most compelling street footage of 1968, however, appeared in an entirely contrived sequence, with nary a hint of documentary feel about it – the car chase through the streets of San Francisco in Bullitt, created from footage shot over nearly five weeks.

-Billy Fraker, the cinematographer for the film, attributed the success of the chase sequence primarily to the work of the editor, Frank P. Keller.
+William A. Fraker, the cinematographer for the film, attributed the success of the chase sequence primarily to the work of Keller.
 At the time, Keller was credited with cutting the piece in such a superb manner that he made the city of San Francisco a "character" in the film.

 The editing of the scene was not without difficulties.
 Ralph Rosenblum wrote in 1979, "Those who care about such things may know that during the filming of the climactic chase scene in Bullitt, an out-of-control car filled with dummies tripped a wire, which prematurely sent a costly set up in flames, and that editor Frank Keller salvaged the near-catastrophe with a clever and unusual juxtaposition of images that made the explosion appear to go off on time."

 The chase scene has also been cited by critics as groundbreaking in its realism and originality.